-- Instead of using a high pillow, try propping up your whole bed.
-A couple of cinder blocks under the posts at the head of your bed should do it.
+- Instead of using a high pillow, try propping up your whole bed with a couple of cinder blocks under the posts at the head of your bed.

 - Avoiding tight fitting pants and bending over for extended periods after eating can reduce the pressure on your stomach.

 - If you're overweight, losing five to ten percent of your body weight could tremendously decrease the symptoms of GERD.

 - If you're a smoker, quitting smoking can help.